engineerbaz/BAZ-learns/RedHat OpenShift/VMWare_vs_RedhatOpenshiftVirtualization.md

   - Install OpenShift Virtualization Operator
   - Configure with standard OpenShift methodologies
     - Machine Config, NMstate, Low Latency tuning, Node Tuning Operator, etc.

+**How to Connect VMs and containers/k8s?**
+- VMWare
+-   Kubernetes is deployed in VMs to the vSphere enviornment
+-   When using standard networking (DvSwitches) for VM connectivity, Pod-to-VM traffic traverses the k8s ingress/egress
+-   When using NSX-T as the SDN, VM and containers can be connected to the same logical network.
+-   Additional functionality e.g microsegmentation, for pods relies on NSX-T

+- OpenShift Virtulization
+-  OSV uses the same SDN for both Pods and VMs, they are native peers.
+-  VM access the same SDN features as Pods, including network policies, Service Mesh, service & route abstractions
+-  VM can also connect directly to external L2 network, e.g VLAN or other networks definded using Multus.